stg_

 product_id

 - The use of the word ‘product’ is because of legacy reasons.
-We should rename this toitem_id
+We should rename this to item_id

-to match theitems
+to match the items

 tablediscount

-- By default we store the discount percentage as an integer e.g. If we offer 20% discount, this value is 20.
 We will convert this to a float by dividing by 100 to make it easier to work with.
-We will also rename it todiscount_percentage_as_float
+We will also rename it to discount_percentage_as_float

 created_at